 And if you’re an artist or a critic who’s always stuck only on the technical stuff and can’t see past that, then I’m afraid you’ll never be a great artist or a critic worth paying attention to.
 (Personal opinion.)

-Everyone wants to be an art critic
+Why does everyone want to be an art critic?

 I think people get a little power surge when they criticize an artist’s work.
 It takes a lot of self discipline and awareness to actually look at art without saying anything.
 To let it speak to you before you speak.